Ntfy Integration Guide

 Resolution Webhook should be used by the Monitor Up event.

-- Authentication : None.
-If you need to authenticate you can chose Basic Auth.
+- Authentication: None.
+If you need to authenticate you can choose Basic Auth.

 Once completed, your Ntfy + UptimeObserver integration is ready to automatically manage incidents in real-time!